Drone inspection of wind turbine blades

-Drone wind turbine inspection is the newest way to ensure a fast, safe and reliable inspection method is delivered.
+Drone inspection of wind turbines is the newest way to ensure a fast, safe and reliable inspection method is delivered.
 With the constant growth of renewable wind energy sources throughout the UK, long term maintenance and repair is required.

 While a wind farm has turbines stopped, they are loosing money